"No (wo)man is an island" - why we need to involve others

 Pro tip #3: get a 2mm bullet tip – any smaller and it’s too hard to read, any bigger and you can’t fit enough on the sticky note

-You’ll also need some boards, flipchart paper or butcher’s roll that you can stick up on the wall (Pro tip #4: attach the paper with something suitable for the surface – don’t be like me and pull the paint off when you remove the sheets later!).
+You’ll also need some boards, flipchart paper or butcher’s roll that you can stick up on the wall (Pro tip #4: attach the paper with something suitable for the surface – don’t be like me the first time I did this exercise and pull the paint off when you remove the sheets!).

 You might want to split it up into smaller groups (4-6 people) before bringing everyone back together.
 You’ll need at least one sheet/board per mini-group, plus one for the whole group.